 The measures below will improve the energy performance of your dwelling.
 The performance ratings after improvements listed below are cumulative; that is, they assume the improvements have been installed in the order that they appear in the table.
-Further information about the recommended measures and other simple actions you could take today to save money is available at www.gov.uk/energy-grants-calculator.
+To receive advice on what measures you can take to reduce your energy bills, visit www.simpleenergyadvice.org.uk or call freephone 0800 444202.
 Before installing measures, you should make sure you have secured the appropriate permissions, where necessary.
 Such permissions might include permission from your landlord (if you are a tenant) or approval under Building Regulations for certain types of work.

-Recommended measures Indicative cost Typical savings per year Rating after improvement Solar water heating £4,000 - £6,000 £ 89 D 59 Solar photovoltaic panels, 2.5 kWp £5,000 - £8,000 £ 268 C78
+Recommended measures Indicative cost Typical savings per year Rating after improvement Solar photovoltaic panels, 2.5 kWp £5,000 - £8,000 £ 280 A100